Quickstart Guide

 🔮 Predict

 In practice, when undertaken manually, Feature Engineering is an extremely time-consuming task which is not efficient and risks over-fitting (i.e. when using over-complex aggregates).
-Just feed multi-table data into the Khiops Auto-ML pipeline to trigger an ultra-efficient automatic Feature Engineering algorithm.
+Just feed multi-table data into the Khiops Auto-ML solution to trigger an ultra-efficient automatic Feature Engineering algorithm.
 All you need to do is describe the structure of the input multi-table data with a dictionary.

-Below, we only show the syntax
+Below, we show the relevant syntax

 X_train = {